calidan-x/summer/readme.md

 ## Prerequisite

-- Node 14+
+- Node 16+
 - NPM 8+

-You can use [nvm](https://github.com/nvm-sh/nvm) to install node which will install specific nodejs version defined in `.nvmrc`.

-- `nvm use`

 ### How to develop

-This project maintain monorepo by npm v8 workspace
+This project maintains monorepo by npm v8 workspace

 run `npm i -ws` to install all dependencies